 Most people had heard about pulse oximeters only via TV shows where EMTs shout out a patient`s "pulse ox".
 But when many news reports mentioned pulse oximeters as a tool in the limited arsenal of weapons against coronavirus, this medical device started flying off shelves.

-Typically covered a finger, a pulse oximeter transmits light from sensors on the top of the oximeter, pass the finger to sensors on the bottom.
-After a few seconds, it will calculate how much oxygen is being transported through bloodstream and displays the results as a percentage (abbreviated SpO2).
-Doctors consider reading of 94 percent and higher to be normal.
-Low percentage of oxyen in blood can cause low levels of oxygen in the body, which can lead to death.
+Typically covered by a finger, a pulse oximeter transmits light from sensors on the top of the oximeter and passes the finger to sensors on the bottom.
+After a few seconds, it will calculate how much oxygen is being transported through the bloodstream and displays the results as a percentage (abbreviated SpO2).
+Doctors consider a reading of 94 percent and higher to be normal.
+The low percentage of oxygen in the blood can cause low levels of oxygen in the body, which can lead to death.

 Why pulse oximeters is so popular?
 Because COVID-19 has a fairly significant effect on the body`s ability to oxygenate, sometimes discordant with how the patient feels.
 Though patients aren`t especially short of breath, the low blood oxygen levels may indicate they are headed for a crisis.